About Andrew

 Andrew Fox is a frontline conflict researcher.
 He served for 16 years in the British Army (2005-21), leaving the Parachute Regiment with the rank of Major.
 He completed three tours in Afghanistan, including one with the US Army Special Forces, as well as tours in Bosnia, Northern Ireland, and the Middle East.
 He earned British, American, and Bahraini special forces parachute jump wings, as well as a US Army Combat Infantryman’s Badge.

 He was a senior lecturer at the Royal Military Academy Sandhurst, teaching in the War Studies and Behavioural Science departments, where he instructed officer cadets in training on military theory and leadership.
-Specialising in Defence, the Middle East, and the psychology of disinformation, he is currently an associate fellow at the Henry Jackson Society in London, the Jerusalem Institute for Strategy and Security in Israel, and the Macdonald-Laurier Institute in Canada.
+Specialising in Defence, the Middle East, and the psychology of disinformation, he is currently a senior associate fellow at the Henry Jackson Society in London, the Jerusalem Institute for Strategy and Security in Israel, the Macdonald-Laurier Institute in Canada, and the Euro-Med Middle East Council in France.
 He sits on the international advisory boards of NGO Monitor and the International Legal Forum.

-In 2024, he visited Gaza twice as well as captured Hezbollah tunnels in Lebanon.
-In 2025, he was the first neutral researcher invited to observe the Gaza Humanitarian Foundation distribution sites, and also visited the frontlines in Ukraine.
+In 2024, he visited Gaza twice and captured Hezbollah tunnels in Lebanon.
+In 2025, he was the first neutral researcher invited to observe the Gaza Humanitarian Foundation's distribution sites, and he also visited the front lines in Ukraine.

 His regular writing on his bestselling Substack can be found here.